Risclover/blog/posts/06-03-23-live-chat.md

 ---
-title: Cloning Reddit's Live Chat Feature
+title: "Replicating Reddit: Live Chat Pt.
+1"
-subtitle: Using WebSockets to create Reddit's live messaging feature.
+subtitle: Using React, Redux, Flask, SQLAlchemy, and WebSockets (flask-socketio) to create Reddit's live messaging feature.
 date: 06/21/23
 description: Join me as we take a deep dive into the code that powers Ribbit's live chat feature and discuss the project in its entirety, from the initial planning stages all the way to its completion.
 category: Tutorial
+tags:
+  - Replicating Reddit
+  - Testing
 ---

 ## Introduction

-In [today's](https://www.google.com) fast-paced online community landscape, real-time interaction has become the lifeblood of user engagement.
+In today's fast-paced online community landscape, real-time interaction has become the lifeblood of user engagement.
 As the creator and developer of Ribbit, a comprehensive and pixel-perfect replica of Reddit, I knew that the app couldn't be complete until I had at least captured the captivating experience of live communication offered by the popular platform.
 My long-standing ambition of integrating a live chat feature within Ribbit finally came to fruition just last week, and I am excited to break down and discuss this process in detail.
 Join me as we take a deep dive into the code that powers Ribbit's live chat feature and discuss the project in its entirety, from the initial planning stages all the way to its completion.

 It's important to note that this blog post assumes a basic understanding of the languages and technologies employed in the project, which are listed below.
 However, the project also utilizes flask-socketio, which is one technology that we will explore in greater detail.